bytedance/lightseq/README.md

 ## Performance

-Here, we show our experimental results on neural machine translation and text generation.
+Here are the experimental results on neural machine translation and text generation.
 The models of these two tasks are Transformer-base, but use beam search and sampling search methods respectively.
 We choose Tensorflow and